cy6581/cy6581.github.io/_posts/2017-08-04-Don't-rely-on-$watch-oldValue-newValue-to-initialize-changes.markdown

 }
 ```

-What you will realise is that upon loading, `toggleHide` will be set to true.
+What you will realise is that upon loading, `toggleShow` will be set to true.
 The scary part is that `MyService.id` never changed.
 Your console statements will tell you that `oldValue` is indeed equals to `newValue`.

 Instead, you can try to modify your code this way, by setting a default value for `MyService.id`, for instance to the string "abc".
 And only watch for changes away from this value.